Helena Vuković

-Helena Vuković (born 23 August 2000) is Croatian judoka.
+Helena Vuković (born 23 August 2000) is a Croatian judoka.

 She was placed 5th in the European Championship and is current world champion in the 70 kg+ category for cadets.
 In September 2017 she was proclaimed to be the most successful female junior athlete in Croatia for past year by Croatian Olympic Committee.
 She was also placed third in -78 kg category on Croatian senior championship.

+Vuković won a gold medal at the 2024 European Universities Games in +78 kg event representing University of Zagreb.

 She attended Lucijan Vranjanin Gymnasium in Zagreb.